microsoft/vscode-docs/docs/editor/tasks.md

 ## Variable substitution

-When authoring tasks and launch configurations it is often useful to have a set of predefined common variables.
-VS Code supports variable substitution inside strings in the tasks.json and launch.json files and has the following predefined variables:
+When authoring tasks and launch configurations, it is often useful to have a set of predefined common variables.
+VS Code supports variable substitution inside strings in the `tasks.json` and `launch.json` files and has the following predefined variables:

 - **${workspaceRoot}** the path of the folder opened in VS Code
 - **${file}** the current opened file